 1.2.
 Visiting policy, behavior & dress code

-When visitation resumes, visitors must bring a photo ID.
-Visitors who are drunk, high, or are unruly will be denied entry.
+Visitors must bring a photo ID.
+Visitors who are drunk, high, or unruly will be denied entry.

 Visitors are advised to dress conservatively.
 They may not wear: